-Such as, but not limited to, repeated Level B infractions, an act that endangers oneself or others, felonious acts, threats or physical attacks of a staff member on or off campus, threats towards others, possession or assisting in the possession of a weapon, arson, possession of or use of illegal drugs, marijuana or alcohol, participation in a transaction or transfer of or attempted transaction or transfer of drugs, marijuana or alcohol, use or possession of tobacco, tobacco products including, but not limited to, look-alike tobacco products, electronic cigarettes or vape devices, chewing tobacco, herbal cigarettes or alternative nicotine products, gambling, gang activity, and assault.
+Such as, but not limited to: repeated Level B infractions, an act that endangers oneself or others, felonious acts, threats or physical attacks of a staff member on or off campus, threats towards others, possession or assisting in the possession of a weapon, arson, possession of or use of illegal drugs, marijuana or alcohol, participation in a transaction or transfer of or attempted transaction or transfer of drugs, marijuana or alcohol, use or possession of tobacco, tobacco products or alternative nicotine products, gambling, gang activity, and assault.

-Level C infractions may result in disciplinary measures up to and including suspension from school (up to ten days), a recommendation to the Board of Education for expulsion (up to two years), and police notification and involvement.
+Level C infractions may result in warnings, loss of a school privilege, lunch detention, before and/or after school detentions, parent conference, Restorative Practice strategies, suspension from school (up to ten days), a recommendation to the Board of Education for expulsion (up to two years), and police notification and involvement.
 Any student who possesses a weapon, as defined in Section 10-22.6(d) of the School Code or Board Policy 7:190, Student Behavior, shall be expelled for not less than one year.